 The Turneffe Islands make up the largest of the three offshore atolls in Belize and are the most accessible from the mainland.
 The variety of marine life and coral formations is astounding.

 In addition to swimming with sharks and rays on Caye Caulker, much of Belize’s wildlife is found on land in protected nature reserves, forests, wetlands and national parks.

 Known as one of Belize’s top birding spots, Crooked Tree Wildlife Sanctuary is a wetland of 16,400 acres with lagoons, swamps and marshes where you can also hop in a canoe and look for crocodiles, iguanas and turtles.
 Keep your eyes peeled for the jabiru stork — the largest flying bird in Central and South America with a wingspan of up to 12 feet.

 Calling itself “wildly civilized,” the jungle resort at Chaa Creek balances adventure and luxury better than most in Belize, and you’ll likely see howler monkeys, amphibians, parrots and toucans on your walk to dinner.
 Their Blue Morpho Butterfly Exhibit brings visitors into the world of these iridescent blue beauties, found only in certain parts of Central and South America.

-Even if you’re not a guest of the delightful San Ignacio Resort Hotel, you can still check out the Green Iguana Conservation Project by stepping into a habitat on the hotel grounds to learn about efforts to protect and preserve the endangered species.
+We also suggest checking out the Green Iguana Conservation Project by stepping into this habitat to learn about efforts to protect and preserve the endangered species.
 You’ll even get to pet them, feed them and let the new babies crawl up your arm for the ultimate Instagram post.